Figs - Facts, Nutritional And Health Benefits

 - Fig is the most talked about fruit in the bible.

-- Fig leaves were the first to be used as a clothing as per the Bible.
+- Fig leaves were the first to be used as an article of clothing as per the Bible.

 - Figs contain a chemical that prolongs the freshness and moistness of baked goods.